Infinity-1NF1N17Y/Android-Hacking/README.md

        it's For Fun Purpose Not For Revenge

 ```
+## EXECUTIVE SUMMERY
+We can easily access any victim camera through sending a link to the victim
+we generate a milicious link and send to victim once they click that link
+then they redirect to youtube video so we can easily capture the victim
+photos in our machine.

 ### [+] Features 🐱‍🚀
  - Get IP, Location, Device type and Browser
  - Choose where to save images(custom directory)